Core themes: Relationships and Living in the Wider World

 Addressing bullying and discrimination in the curriculum

-Learning about different types of bullying (including online) is now a statutory RSHE requirement.
-This includes the impact of bullying, responsibilities of bystanders to report bullying and how and where to get help.
+Learning about different types of bullying (including online) is a statutory RSHE requirement.
+This includes the impact of bullying, responsibilities of bystanders to report bullying, and how and where to get help.

-Use our Programme of Study and Programme Builders to create your curriculum and our library of resources to plan your lessons.
+See our Programme of Study and Programme Builders to create your curriculum and plan your lessons.

 Training and events